-After successful completion of the five semesters of the nursing curriculum, the graduate is awarded an Associate in Applied Science-Associate Degree Nursing.
+After successful completion of five semesters of the nursing curriculum, the graduate is awarded an Associate in Applied Science-Associate Degree Nursing.
 Graduates of the associate degree program may be eligible to take the National Council Licensure Examination for Registered Nurses.
-After successful completion of the associate degree nursing program and the licensure examination, the graduate is prepared for entry-level employment in a variety of health care settings.
-The Associate Degree Nursing Program is accredited by the Accreditation Commission for Education in Nursing (3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, 404-975-5000, www.acenursing.org) and approved by the Alabama Board of Nursing.
+After successful completion of the associate degree nursing program and the licensure examination, the graduate is prepared for entry-level employment.
+The Associate Degree Nursing Program is approved by the Alabama Board of Nursing and accredited by the

+Accreditation Commission for Education in Nursing (ACEN) 3343 Peachtree Road NE, Suite 850 Atlanta, GA 30326 404-975-5000 www.acenursing.org